beko50/tailwind-mini/readme.md

 Run the Tailwind CLI to compile the **input.css** in development
 > npm run watch

-The scripts in package.json and tailwind.config.js can be edited if there are changes to be made
+The scripts in package.json and tailwind.config.js can be edited if there are changes to be made.
+Old packages can be reinstalled using the tailwind website.